sagemath/sagewiki_to_gh-2022-10-10/days3.md

  * Wed: Talks & wrap-up all day
  * [:days3/talks:More details]
  * [:days3/proposed talks:Proposed Talks]

+== Lightning Talks ==
+There are going to to be a couple of short five minute talks on Sunday.
+If you have something you want to get people interested in, put your name and your topic at [:days3/lightningtalks:the lightning talk page]

 == Flyers and Posters ==
  * [http://modular.math.washington.edu/home/wdj/art/sd3-motivator-mozaic.jpg mozaic poster]
  * [http://modular.math.washington.edu/home/wdj/art/sd3-motivator-poster.jpg poster with SAGE graphic]